-You can upgrade the firmware of the access point here.
-Make sure the firmware you want to use is on the local hard drive of the computer.
-Click on Browse to locate the firmware file to be used for the update.
+You can upgrade router's firmware using this feature.
+Make sure the firmware you want to use is on the local hard drive of the computer you are using.
+Click on Choose File to locate the firmware file to be used for the update.
 Please check the D-Link support website for firmware updates at http://support.dlink.com.
 You can download firmware upgrades to your hard drive from this site.